 Staff members with significant roles in the fitness to practise process, such as investigators, Panel or committee members and other relevant decision makers, must receive training in the legal requirements and good practice of equality and diversity specific to their role.
-These arrangements are coordinated by Academic Registry.
+These arrangements are coordinated by Head of Student Casework.